dotherightthing/traktor-live-v1/README.md

 ###### System Events: 'send keystrokes' error message

-> System Events got an error: NK_Traktor_Live is not allowed to send keystrokes.
+> System Events got an error: Traktor_Live_v1 is not allowed to send keystrokes.

 System Events are used to send keystrokes to apps and find out how big to make windows when they are 'maximised'.

-When prompted to allow NK_Traktor_Live to access System Events.app, click 'OK'.
+When prompted to allow Traktor_Live_v1 to access System Events.app, click 'OK'.

 ###### System Events: 'assistive access' error message

-> System Events got an error: NK_Traktor_Live is not allowed assistive access.
+> System Events got an error: Traktor_Live_v1 is not allowed assistive access.

 The *Accessibility* screen in *System Preferences* allows apps to control your computer.

-When prompted to give NK_Traktor_Live assistive access:
+When prompted to give Traktor_Live_v1 assistive access:

-`System Preferences > Security & Privacy > Privacy > Accessibility > NK_Traktor_Live.app` (add and enable)
+`System Preferences > Security & Privacy > Privacy > Accessibility > Traktor_Live_v1.app` (add and enable)

 #### References